Spent Brothers Productions Gene Vincent Website

 Gene Vincent's gravestone

-Derek pays tribute at Gene Vincnet’s graveside
+Derek pays tribute at Gene Vincent’s graveside

 I left copies of both editions of my book at the graveside as my small tribute to the great performer, and washed the dust off the stone with the remains of my beer.
 It seemed an appropriate gesture.
 Afterwards, we drove into the tiny town of Newhall and drank a bottle of their best bubbly out of plastic cups in a self-service Italian deli whilst I imagined Gene in his decline, driving in to pick up his groceries and booze at the beginning of the ’70s.